anushasekhar10/AnushaSekhar/README.md

 **Welcome to my Repository!**
-I am Anusha Sekhar, and reachable at anusha.sekhar10@gmail.com Creating this Repository has been a great milestone in my coding journey.
+I am Anusha Sekhar reachable at anusha.sekhar10@gmail.com Creating this Repository has been a great milestone in my coding journey.
 I hope reading content from here gives each one of you something to learn and reflect on!